 There are I think two sorts of low, there’s when you obviously have a failure and I don’t find those ones so bad as there’s a thing that’s happened and the fact that it happened is just a fact and getting emotional about a fact is quite difficult I think, the fun and inspiring thing to do is to try and learn from it and those are good opportunities.

 The harder ones are those slow niggles where you know something’s not quite right and you can’t quite figure out, and honestly I still haven’t quite figured out to do about those ones [Laughs]

 What’s getting your arse out of bed at the moment?

-In the short term it’s launching dairy futures market on October 8th which for New Zealand dairy is our most important industry and there’s very few countries in the world where your most important industry is naked, where they’ve got no ability to hedge risk.
+In the short term it’s launching dairy futures market which for New Zealand dairy is our most important industry and there’s very few countries in the world where your most important industry is naked, where they’ve got no ability to hedge risk.
 That will round out the capital market infrastructure, the exchange platform almost completely from when I first started the job.

 That’s a defining piece of the puzzle, building all the platforms at which point it becomes about sticking more stuff on it.